Why Do Some Newspapers Refuse LLC Publication Ads?

 Step 1: Contact Your County Clerk

 Call or email your county clerk's office and request the current list of designated newspapers for LLC publication.
-Most counties publish this information online as well.

 Step 2: Verify Each Newspaper Is Still Active